Frequently asked questions

-The School of Pharmacy and Pharmaceutical Sciences has state-of-the-art, interactive classrooms for lectures, team-based learning or small group work.
-There are compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a state-of-the-art simulation lab.
+The School of Pharmacy and Pharmaceutical Sciences has modern, interactive classrooms for lectures, team-based learning or small group work.
+There are compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a leading-edge simulation lab.
 Nearly two floors are dedicated to research, with high-tech research tools and equipment as well as high-throughput screening capability and large-data computing.
 Outside, there will be a medicinal garden.
 Explore our new building webpage for more details.

 I have heard that the new school will revitalize Johnson City.
 Is this true?

 One of the reasons for situating the School of Pharmacy and Pharmaceutical Sciences in Johnson City is to add to the economic base of that village, as well as to the Town of Union and Broome County as a whole.
 The new school is set to attract private-sector drug, device and supply companies interested in collaborating with the school's research efforts, creating new jobs and opportunities with a large economic impact.